Kw To Btu H Conversion

 • 1 kW = 3412.14 BTU/h

-This means that one kilowatt of power is equivalent to 3412.14 BTU/h of heat transfer rate.
-This factor allows us to seamlessly convert between these two commonly used units.
+What this tells us is one kilowatt of power is equivalent to 3412.14 BTU/h of heat transfer rate.
+This factor allows us to easily convert between these two commonly used units That's the whole idea..

 Step-by-Step kW to BTU/h Conversion